fantaisie-software/purebasic/CONTRIBUTING.md

 Submission of contents to the main project require using __[Git]__, the famous version control tool, and embracing [GitHub's Fork & Pull Workflow].

-In this workflow, you won't be editing the project contents directly on the main repostiory (the _upstream_ repository), instead you'll be editing your own copy (a _fork_) of the repository, on your your machine, by working on a custom branch (not `master`) and then, when you're ready to submit your changes, you create a _pull request_ on GitHub, which is a request to integrate the changes from your custom branch into the upstream repository.
+In this workflow, you won't be editing the project contents directly on the main repository (the _upstream_ repository), instead you'll be editing your own copy (a _fork_) of the repository, on your your machine, by working on a custom branch (not `master`) and then, when you're ready to submit your changes, you create a _pull request_ on GitHub, which is a request to integrate the changes from your custom branch into the upstream repository.

 This approach is at the core of the _version control_ collaborative model, and it's what allows different people to work independently on the same files and then be able to integrate each other's changes without disrupting the main project.